Best practices when designing workflows

 Incorrect configuration of multiple Merge collections actions

-1. Review the connections, data sources, and component workflows used in your workflows in the source tenant and identify what you have to create in the destination tenant.
+• Review the connections, data lookups, Xtensions, tables, and component workflows used in your workflow in the source tenant, and identify what you need to create in the destination tenant.